KooroshRZ/Evader/README.md

 -------------------
 Decryption isn't like other packers stub and it's based on bruteforcing and examining each character to retrieve the encryption key! why!?

-And after retrieving key the encrypted payload will be decrypted and will be run directly from memory in and format of char[] whcih is contained each byte ot the main PE file!
+And after retrieving key the encrypted payload will be decrypted and will be run directly inside memory and in form of char[] whcih is contained each byte of the main PE file!

-just complile the unpacksfxstub and put it in your packer.exe directory and just run the above commands!